bvanhoewijk/AoC2024/README.md

 https://adventofcode.com/

+## Day 11:
+- Part1: Count numbers that have a certain criteria.
+The list becomes very big very quick.
+- Part2: Much longer list.
+Python's `Counter` makes short work of this.

 ## Day 10:
 - Part1: Find number of trails from a starting point: shortest path.
 - Part2: Find number of trails from a starting point: all paths that go from 0 - 9 in a trail.
 Difference between part1 and part2 is essentially a `set()` replaced with a `list()`